How to Not Be Nervous at a Job Interview

 This predictable rhythm reduces cognitive load and helps you recover if nerves cause a stumble.

-If your hands tremble, anchor gestures to the table or rest them lightly on your lap.
-If your voice cracks, slow your breathing and rephrase the line softly.
-Smiling naturally raises your pitch slightly in a positive way; combine it with eye contact for warmth.
-Small, controlled gestures—open palms, measured hand movements—help you appear confident even if you feel otherwise.
+If your hands tremble, anchor gestures to the table or rest them on your lap.
+If voice cracks or trembles, slow your breathing and re-phrase softer.
+Smiling naturally raises your pitch in a positive way; combine it with eye-contact for warmth.
+Small, controlled gestures—open palms, measured hand movements—help you appear confident even when you feel otherwise.

-If you’re interviewing across cultures, watch for communication rhythm, formality level, and question styles.
-Some cultures expect directness; others prioritize relationship-building.
+If you’re interviewing across cultures, watch for communication rhythm, formality level and question styles.
+Some cultures expect directness; others prioritise relationship-building.
 Mirror the interviewer’s energy and formality within reason.
-Asking a concise clarifying question about expectations (e.g., “Would you like a short summary or a detailed example?”) helps align interaction style and eases nerves.
+Asking a short clarifying question about expectations (e.g., “Would you prefer a short summary or a detailed example?”) helps align interaction style and eases nerves.

 Practice Routines That Build Reliable Confidence